GremlinAviation/GremlinScripts/docs/evac.md

 - Loading and unloading via in-game menus
 - Manual overrides via config and function calls
 - Automatic loss for any side that loses too many evacuees
+- Automatic win for any side that rescues enough evacuees
 - More coming soon!